 7. Ensure provision of adequate resources

-The island biodiversity programme of work will be reviewed in-depth by the 16th meeting of the Subsidiary Body on Scientific, Technical and Technological Advice (SBSTTA); the COP will consider the review at its 11th meeting, in 2012.
+The island biodiversity programme of work was reviewed in-depth by the 16th meeting of the Subsidiary Body on Scientific, Technical and Technological Advice (SBSTTA); the COP considered the review at its 11th meeting, in 2012.